cloudify-cosmo/wagon/README.rst

 Example: ``cloudify_fabric_plugin-1.2.1-py27-none-linux_x86_64.tar.gz``

 -  ``{python tag}``: The Python version is set by the Python running the packaging process.
-That means that while a plugin can run on both py27 and py33 (for example), since the packaging process took place using Python 2.7, only py27 will be appended to the name.
+That means that while a module might run on both py27 and py33 (for example), since the packaging process took place using Python 2.7, only py27 will be appended to the name.
 Note that we will be providing a way for the user to provide the supported Python versions explicitly.
 -  ``{platform tag}``: The platform (e.g. ``linux_x86_64``, ``win32``)
    is set for a specific wheel.
-To know which platform the plugin can be installed on, all wheels are checked.
+To know which platform the module can be installed on, all wheels are checked.
 If a specific wheel has a platform property other than ``any``, that platform will be used as the platform of the package.
 Of course, we assume that there can't be